Harshkaushik14/cyclotron/README.md

 # Cyclotron

-Cyclotron is a browser-based platform for creating dashboards.
+Cyclotron is a browser-based platform for creating beautiful dashboards.
 It provides standard boilerplate and plumbing, allowing non-programmers to easily create and edit dashboards using customizable components.
 It has a built-in dashboard editor, and hosts the dashboards directly.

 Dashboards are defined declaratively as a JSON document, which contains all the properties required to render the Dashboard.